 Contents

-Welcome 3
+Welcome

-Why choose the LSE-PKU Summer School 5
+Why choose the LSE-PKU Summer School

-The programme 8
+The programme

-Course List 9
+Course list

-ECONOMICS

-LPS-EC209 China and the World Economy: International Monetary Economics 11

-LPS-EC210 The International Financial System in a Post-Crisis World: New Risks and Challenges for Asia and Beyond 11

-LPS-EC211 Public Economics: A Developing Asian and Comparative Perspective NEW 12

-FINANCE, MANAGEMENT AND STATISTICS

-LPS-FN209 Corporate Finance in a Global World: Challenges and Opportunities 13

-LPS-MG202 Human Resource Management in Multinational Corporations: A Focus on Asia NEW 13

-LPS-MY201 Big Data: Data Analytics for Business and Beyond 14

-GEOGRAPHY, GOVERNMENT, PUBLIC POLICY AND SOCIETY

-LPS-GY201 The Political Economy of Urbanisation in China and Asia: Globalisation and Uneven Development 15

-LPS-GV203 The Challenge of Change: Chinese Politics and Public Policy 15

-LPS-PP201 Policy Innovation in Contemporary China: From "Big Society" to Social Credit Scores NEW 16

-LPS-SA202 A Yellow Dragon in a Flux of Change: Understanding Social Policy in China 16

-INTERNATIONAL RELATIONS AND LAW

-LPS-IR206 Opening the Black Box: Understanding Chinese Foreign Policy Making 17

-LPS-IR209 China's Belt Road Initiative: Development as Grand Strategy and the Emerging Global Order 18

-LPS-LL203 Forces Behind the Dynamics of Chinese Business Law 19

-LANGUAGE COURSE

-Pre-sessional Chinese Language Course 21

-Our attendees 23
+Our attendees

-Life in Beijing 25
+Life in Beijing

-Admission criteria 31

-Fees and payments 33
+Fees and payments

-How to apply 34
+How to apply

+About LSE and PKU

+Course list Please refer to our website to see our most up-to-date list of courses.
+Confirmed courses currently include: ECONOMICS LPS-EC209 China and the World Economy: International Monetary Economics LPS-EC210 China and Global Financial Markets: New Risks and Challenges FINANCE, MANAGEMENT AND STATISTICS LPS-FN209 Corporate Finance in a Global World: Challenges and Opportunities LPS-MG202 Human Resource Management in Multinational Corporations: A Focus on Asia LPS-MY201 Big Data: Data Analytics for Business and Beyond GEOGRAPHY, GOVERNMENT, MEDIA, PUBLIC POLICY AND SOCIETY LPS-GV203 The Challenge of Change: Chinese Politics and Public Policy LPS-GY201 The Political Economy of Urbanisation in China and Asia: Globalisation and Uneven Development LPS-MC204 Chinese Media, Global Contexts: Convergence and Conflicts LPS-PP201 Policy Innovation and Social Governance in China: from Big Society to Social Credit Scores LPS-SA202 A Complex Society: Social Issues and Social Policy in China INTERNATIONAL RELATIONS AND LAW LPS-IR206 Opening the Black Box: Understanding Chinese Foreign Policy Making LPS-IR209 China's Belt Road Initiative: Development as Grand Strategy and the Emerging Global Order LPS-LL203 Forces Behind the Dynamics of Chinese Business Law LANGUAGE COURSE Pre-sessional Chinese Language Course

-Welcome to the LSE-PKU Summer School The London School of Economics and Political Science (LSE) and Peking University (PKU) have collaboratively run the LSE-PKU Summer School in Beijing each August since 2004, and we are delighted to celebrate our 16th programme in 2019.
+Welcome to the LSE-PKU Summer School The London School of Economics and Political Science (LSE) and Peking University (PKU) have collaboratively run the LSE-PKU Summer School in Beijing each August since 2004, and we are delighted to celebrate our 17th programme in 2020.
 This exciting two-week programme offers university-level courses taught in English to students and professionals in subjects across the social sciences, all with a focus on China and Asia.
 It is taught by outstanding faculty from LSE and PKU, two of the world's leading universities for teaching and research, and attracts a cohort of well-informed and engaged students and professionals from around the world.
-In 2018 we received a record 483 participants.
-While the majority were students from more than 100 different universities, about 30 per cent have been graduate professionals working in a wide range of fields including business, public policy, international affairs, NGOs and law.
+In 2019 we received over 470 participants.
+While the majority were students from more than 100 different universities, about 30 per cent were graduate professionals working in a wide range of fields including business, public policy, international affairs, NGOs and law.
 It is this diversity in the classroom which year after year participants cite as making the LSE-PKU Summer School a truly global and valuable experience; a place in which different perspectives can interact and lead to a vibrant and enriching discussion of issues relevant to China and Asia today.
 If you are interested in studying the challenging issues of the 21st century with some of the world's leading thinkers, at a time when understanding China could not be more important, we encourage you to apply to the LSE-PKU Summer School, and look forward to meeting you in Beijing.
 Professor Qiwei Yao Academic Director, LSE-PKU Summer School